-Students with disabilities on an Individualized Education Plan (IEP) must be included in all state and district wide assessments.
-The IEP team determines annually how the student will participate in state and district wide assessments - with or without accommodations, or by means of alternate assessment.
+Students with disabilities on an Individualized Education Plan (IEP) must be included in all state and district-wide assessments.
+The IEP team determines annually how the student will participate in state and district-wide assessments - with or without accommodations, or using alternate assessment.

 (i) The IEP team must determine annually that the alternate assessment is most appropriate for the student; and

 (ii) The student must meet the state-established Criteria Checklist.

 |Pearson portfolio upload||January 9 - May 12, 2017|

 OAAP Weekly Updates and memos contain timely information regarding the state's alternate assessment.
 OAAP Weekly Updates are disseminated through electronic mailing lists.
 Please contact Special Education Services at (405) 521-3351 if you wish to subscribe to the mailing list.